 SQLite version 3 has the usual set of SQL comparison operators including "=", "==", "<", "<=", ">", ">=", "!=", "<>", "IN", "NOT IN", "BETWEEN", "IS", and "IS NOT", .

 The results of a comparison depend on the storage classes of the operands, according to the following rules:

 A value with storage class NULL is considered less than any other value (including another value with storage class NULL).

 An INTEGER or REAL value is less than any TEXT or BLOB value.
 When an INTEGER or REAL is compared to another INTEGER or REAL, a numerical comparison is performed.

 A TEXT value is less than a BLOB value.
 When two TEXT values are compared an appropriate collating sequence is used to determine the result.

 When two BLOB values are compared, the result is determined using memcmp().

 SQLite may attempt to convert values between the storage classes INTEGER, REAL, and/or TEXT before performing a comparison.
 Whether or not any conversions are attempted before the comparison takes place depends on the type affinity of the operands.

-The affinity of the right-hand operand of an IN or NOT IN operator has no affinity if the operand is a list and has the same affinity as the affinity of the result set expression if the operand is a SELECT.
+The right-hand operand of an IN or NOT IN operator has no affinity if the operand is a list and has the same affinity as the affinity of the result set expression if the operand is a SELECT.

 An expression that is a simple reference to a column value has the same affinity as the column.
 Note that if X and Y.Z are column names, then +X and +Y.Z are considered expressions for the purpose of determining affinity.